nschlimm/bashgitclient/README.md

 ## Installation

-Just download the scripts and start on the command line by typing `. git.sh` You should adopt the configurstaion in `.sgitconfig` as required.
+Just download the scripts and start on the command line by typing `. git.sh` You should adopt the configuration in `.sgitconfig` as required.
 Its self explaining.

 ## Menu Demo